NVMeTCP-IP Core for 25G Datasheet

 · Admin TCP/IP Controller

-The TCP/IP controller decodes the MAC address of the NVMe/TCP target using two methods depending on TrgMACMode (NVMeTCP25G IP input), which is set by user.
-In Fixed MAC mode, the target MAC address is fed directly by user, while in ARP mode, the TCP/IP controller uses ab ARP packet to translate the MAC address of the NVMe/TCP target from IP address.
+This controller decodes the MAC address of the NVMe/TCP target using two methods depending on TrgMACMode, input from user.
+In Fixed-MAC mode, the target MAC address is fed directly by user, while in ARP mode, the TCP/IP controller uses an ARP packet to translate the MAC address of the NVMe/TCP target from IP address.

 · IO TCP/IP Controller